Germany's Next Topmodel season 3

-Germany's Next Topmodel, Cycle 3 is the third season of the show that was aired on the German television network ProSieben.
-The show started airing on 28 February 2008 with 120 semi-finalists in the competition, and finished on 5 June 2008.

-This cycle's tagline as mentioned in the television previews, is "Sie laufen wieder" ("They walk again" – as in to walk the runway).
-This season was commercially presented by Volkswagen Tiguan.
+The third season of Germany's Next Topmodel aired on German television network ProSieben from 28 February to 5 June 2008, under the catch phrase "Sie laufen wieder" ("They walk again" – as in to walk the runway).

 For this season the number of contestants was expanded to 19.
-The show was hosted by top model Heidi Klum.
-Vanessa Hegelmaier, who withdrew due to an accident, became an internationally successful topmodel after the show.
+However, this season started with 120 semi-finalists in the competition.

 The winner of the show was 16-year-old Jennifer Hof from Rodgau.
+Her prizes include: